in-toto/specification/in-toto-spec.md

 framework being used in practice.
 We will start with a simple example to showcase how the relevant aspects of in-toto come into play.
 After this, we will present a more complete and realistic example.
-Additional link and layout metadata examples can be found at in-toto.io.
+Additional link and layout metadata examples can be found at [in-toto.io](https://in-toto.io).

+File hashes are truncated and ellipsized for the sake of readability.
+Likewise, the keyid values have been replaced with placeholders for the same reason.

 #### 5.3.1 Alice's Python script